openreplay/openreplay/ee/scripts/helm/db/kafka/charts/zookeeper/README.md

 ### Data Log Directory

-You can use a dedicated device for logs (instead of using the data directory) to help avoiding competition between logging and snaphots.
+You can use a dedicated device for logs (instead of using the data directory) to help avoiding competition between logging and snapshots.
 To do so, set the `dataLogDir` parameter with the path to be used for writing transaction logs.
 Alternatively, set this parameter with an empty string an it result in the log being written to the data directory (Zookeeper's default behavior).

 When using a dedicated device for logs, you can use a PVC to persist the logs.
 To do so, set `persistence.enabled` to `true`.
 See the [Persistence Parameters](#persistence-parameters) section for more information.